I, Being Born Woman and Suppressed

-By all means, menstrual suppression gives women a choice, and for some women with certain health conditions, inexplicably painful periods, or who are spending extended times in areas without the means to tend to a period, suppression is a godsend, even though not all women’s bodies react ideally to such hormonal interventions and many will instead end up trading a monthly flow for irregular spotting at any time.
+By all means, for those who do menstruate, menstrual suppression gives women a choice, and for those with certain health conditions, inexplicably painful periods, or who are spending extended times in areas without the means to tend to a period, suppression is a godsend, even though not all bodies react ideally to such hormonal interventions and many will instead end up trading a monthly flow for irregular spotting at any time.

 But there is real reason to also question this, particularly given the marketing of suppression.
-Do pervasive cultural attitudes about menstruation, and about the female body as being a great annoyance and a burden -- attitudes so ingrained and accepted that even some doctors perpetuate them -- allow women a real choice as to whether or not, and why, they WANT to suppress menstruation?
+Do pervasive cultural attitudes about menstruation, something that is universally considered as de facto female, and about the female body as being a great annoyance and a burden -- attitudes so ingrained and accepted that even some doctors perpetuate them -- allow women a real choice as to whether or not, and why, they WANT to suppress menstruation?

 For teen and young adult women today, the era of fierce, second-wave revolts against looksism aren't a distant memory for them.
 They've no memory, no feeling, and often no knowledge, of old-school feminist reclamation of the body and the watershed feminist health care movement which first shred giant holes in male and corporate dominated approaches to women's bodies and reproductive health.
-Rather, this is a generation that has often been sent clear and often unchallenged messages, much like their grandmothers were, from their earliest moments of girlhood that every aspect of their natural female bodies is unacceptable -- body hair, wrinkles, the “wrong” size of labia minora or breasts, the cushy softness of even the thinnest female belly.
-To many, the biologically female has been taught and learned as troublesome, unacceptable and, ironically, touted as unfeminine.
+Rather, this is a generation that has often been sent clear and often unchallenged messages, much like their grandmothers were, from their earliest moments of girlhood that every aspect of the female body is unacceptable -- body hair, wrinkles, the “wrong” size of labia minora or breasts, the cushy softness of even the thinnest belly.
+To many, women's bodies -- most of which do menstruate or have menstruated -- have been taught and learned as something troublesome, unacceptable and, ironically, often touted as unfeminine.
 Is it really a choice for them, when they squash or hide aspects of their naturally-occurring bodies out of shame or fear of harassment?
 Especially when the thing they want to do away with is as overt a marker of embarrassing womanhood as the bright, red stain of menstruation?